-The correct and right size of the instrument must be used which is not of a different make and material, likely to cause damage to screw head due to misfit.
-Do not use worn out or partly damaged instruments.
-If the tip of the screw driver is worn out, it may lead to slippage while tightening the screws and eventually damage the screw head also.
-Use of torque limiting screwdriver is recommended to safeguard against the possibility of over or under tightening, which can lead to poor implant performance or early failure.
+The correct and right side of the instrument must be used which is not of a different make and material, likely to cause damage to the screw head due to misfit.
+Do not use worn-out or partly damaged instruments.
+If the tip of the screwdriver is worn out, it may lead to slippage while tightening the screws and eventually damage the screw head also.
+Use of torque limiting screwdriver is recommended to safeguard against the possibility of over or under-tightening, which can lead to poor implant performance or early failure.

 The surgeon must take the final decision on implant removal.
 It is suggested that the implant used as an aid for healing should be removed once its service is over, specifically in younger and more active patients.
 A screw, if damaged during fixation should not be used and removed.
 In the case of Head damage, screw removal instrumentation should be used to remove it.

-A patient must be made aware by the operating surgeon of the limitations of metallic implants and precautions to be taken to avoid unnecessary stress to implant.
-No partial weight bearing or non-weight bearing device can be expected to withstand the unsupported stresses of excessive muscular activity or full weight bearing when there is an un-united fracture.
-The bone union is must and the patient must be informed by the operating surgeon for restriction of his activities to assist in healing.
+A patient must be made aware by the operating surgeon of the limitations of metallic implants and precautions to be taken to avoid unnecessary stress to the implant.
+No partial weight bearing or non-weight bearing device can be expected to withstand the unsupported stresses of the excessive muscular activity or full weight-bearing when there is an un-united fracture.
+The bone union is a must and the patient must be informed by the operating surgeon for restriction of his activities to assist in healing.

 This symbol on the label implies that Implant has been supplied duly sterilized by Gamma irradiation and should not be re-sterilized.
 In case the packing is damaged DO NOT use the implant.